inscist/api-guidelines/Guidelines.md

 2. A timestamp for when the current state was entered.
 3. The operation state (notstarted / running / completed).

-Services **MAY** add additional, API specific, fields into the operation.
+Services **MAY** add additional, API-specific, fields into the operation.
 The operation status JSON returned looks like:

 ```json